SNHD-Development/FormSchemaRender/README.md

 		}
 	}

+Datepicker Options:

+If we want to add a logic to limit the date in datepicker we can do so by adding

+    {
+        "Name" : "CheckIn",
+        "Type" : "Date",
+        "Description" : "Check In Date",
+        "Options": {
+            "Render": "Datepicker"
+        }
+    }
+    {
+        "Name" : "CheckOut",
+        "Type" : "Date",
+        "Description" : "Check Out Date",
+        "Options": {
+            "Render": "Datepicker",
+            "DatepickerOptions": {
+                "GetValueFrom": "CheckIn",
+                "Comparison": ">="
+            }
+        }
+    }

+In above example, CheckOut field will show the date that greater than or equal to CheckIn field.

+Support All Comparison.

 ### Fraction

 When we want to render Fraction we can use this field type, example can be used as Blood Pressure Fields